 The meat processing facility would be built on another county-owned, 48-acre parcel at 37766 New Market Road.
 It would feature a certified cut-and-wrap facility with smoking and curing rooms, classroom and kitchen space for workshops and training, and a meat sales and custom butcher counter.
 A meat storage and support facility would include a loading dock that accepts large delivery trucks and vans.
 The entire project is about 3 miles from a new Amish slaughterhouse set to receive USDA certification this month, said Chris Kaselemis, the county’s economic development director.

 “Our overall economic improvement strategy includes agriculture,” he said told The Delmarva Farmer last week.
 “Every day we’re helping local farmers to stay in business and stay profitable and help local farms.”

 The county is moving forward with the market relocation whether it wins the grant or not, Sasscer said.
-Once it’s reestablished, she said she believes yearly revenue at the new market could double within five years.
+Once it is complete, she said she believes yearly revenue could double within five years.

 “We want it to be a place that others will want to come to buy fresh local produce and experience St. Mary’s County,” she said.

 1-800-634-5021 410-822-3965 Fax- 410-822-5068